-For the past few years, the Company's construction activities are sluggish during the first $(1^{st})$ quarter.
-It peaks starting on the summer months, that is, during the second $(2^{nd})$ to the third $(3^{rd})$ quarter of the year.
+For the past few years, the Company's construction activities are sluggish during the first (1st) quarter.
+It peaks starting on the summer months, that is, during the second (2nd) to the third (3rd) quarter of the year.
 There are instances, however, when the Company is still active in its construction projects during the last quarter of the year especially when the Developers accumulate their inventory in time for the influx of buyers in December.
-However, for the first quarter of the current year, the Company generated higher revenue since there are enough subsisting contracts from the year 2018 and there were newly awarded contract during the 2019Q1.
+However, for the 2nd quarter of the current year, the Company generated lower revenue due to the lockdown implement by the government because of the covid pandemic but still the company manage to generate enough income.
+During the 3rd quarter, the Company was able to generate enough revenue when the government allowed the resumption of construction activites for real estate developers.